In this post, I want to get personal and share some of the mistakes I made when I first started teaching piano.

 In Australia and the UK (and no doubt other areas of the world), music education can easily become fixated on examinations.

 Students prepare the pieces required for an exam, sit it and move onto the music required for the next level, often on an annual basis.
-Repeat this until student has finished all exams and therefore knows how to play piano and you’ve got a method of teaching used by many around the world.
+Repeat this until a student has finished all exams and therefore knows how to play the piano and you’ve got a method of teaching used by many around the world.